Project Management - Project Assessment

 Project Management Training - Doing the Project Assessment

-by Mo Haque, MSEE, MSEE, PMP
+by Mo Haque, MSEE, MSEE, PMP - 2-16-2016

 How important is it to do a project assessment?
 This is one of the most important questions a project manager must be able to answer.
 The understanding of the project is like planting the right seeds to give you the best harvest.
 A project manager must assess the project with relevant stakeholders.
-By doing project assessment you collect information about the desired outcome of the project.
+By doing a project assessment, you collect information about the desired outcome of the project.

 The early identification of the assumptions and constraints are the first stepping stones for the “Identify Risk” process.
 The constraints you identify will be very important inputs into the planning processes.
 The compliance requirements will enable you to plan and ensure that your plan, and thus the final project deliverables, meet the compliance.
-The project limitation that you identified as part of the project assessment will enable you to avoid any planning errors.
+The project limitation that you identified as part of the project assessment will enable you to avoid planning errors.

-All of the above project assessment attributes that you found will help you to shape your first conversation with the project sponsor.
+All of the above project assessment attributes that you found will help you shape your first conversation with the project sponsor.
 You will be able to intelligently frame your questions and seek appropriate help from the sponsor and obtain the right documents such as business case, EEF (enterprise environmental factors) and OPA (Organizational Process Assets).
 The project assessment will play a pivotal role in shaping the budget and schedule discussions later in the project.
-Your project scope will have impact due to compliance requirements and constraints that you have identified early in project assessment.
+Your project scope will have impact due to compliance requirements and constraints that you have identified early in the project assessment.

-Early assessment of the project also enables you to have proper discussions, workshops and kickoff meetings.
-You will know and collaborate with the relevant stakeholders and their motives and expectations because you have done the project assessment.
-You will be able to form the Change Control Board and Risk Management team since you understand the project product / service / result that you are undertaking by virtue of being the project manager.
+Early assessment of the project also enables you to have proper discussions with relevant stakeholders, enables you to perform subsequent processes, workshops and kickoff meetings.
+You will know and collaborate with the relevant stakeholders and their motives and expectations because you have done the project assessment, and later on worked with them to identify accepted project benefits and their metrics.

 SmartPath LLC trained project managers are well versed in project assessment and they learn various tools and techniques in assessing projects.